civicrm/civicrm-user-guide/docs/contributions/manual-entry-of-contributions.md

     - Contact ID (Match to Contact) OR
     - Email (Match to Contact) OR
     - External Identifier (Match to Contact)
+Note: Financial Type is the full text of the Financial Type Name, not the Financial Type ID.

 ### Matching contributions to contacts